I have compiled a list of 10 must-do tips on how to maximize your Universal Orlando vacation.

 5. Park Lockers and Metal Detectors - Each major thrill ride has free "digital" lockers located conveniently outside the entrance.
 They require ALL belongings to be stored in the free lockers, including cell phones, cameras and sunglasses on some attractions.
 The large rollercoasters such as The Incredible Hulk Coaster and Hollywood Rip Ride Rockit have metal detectors to ensure the safety of guests.
 Guests cannot ride if they set off the detectors.
 It's much easier and faster if you don't carry a purse, and just store your ticket, credit card, and dining card in a neck lanyard so you don't have to use a locker.

-4. Pool–hopping- When you stay at one of the on-site hotels, you can actually swim at any of the other Universal Resort pools!
+4. Pool–hopping - When you stay at most of the on-site hotels, you can actually swim at the other Universal Resort pools!
 All you need is your room key to open the pool gate and you're good to go.
 Bring a backpack with your swimsuits to the parks and you can stop by a different pool each afternoon before heading back to your room.
 They even supply towels near the pools so no need to bring your own.
 Swim in a pool that plays music underwater at the Hard Rock Hotel, float down the lazy river at Cabana Bay, enjoy a relaxing dip at Portofino Bay and more.
+Guests staying at Endless Summer do not have pool hopping privileges, and are not within walking distance of other resorts.

 2. CityWalk - Universal CityWalk has so many shops and restaurants to check out.
 A favorite of the Kingdom Konsultant agents is Cowfish.
 It offers many varieties of burgers and sushi.
 My kids love Toothsome's Chocolate Emporium too.
 CityWalk has so many unique stores, booths, and vendors.
 It also has street performers and a DJ to liven up the atmosphere.
 It's open later than the parks, so save it for nighttime.